i-viki/SyncBoard/README.md

 - **Interaction Control**: Once locked, board editing is disabled for anyone without the correct PIN.
 - **QR Code Sharing**: Generate a scannable code to instantly open boards on mobile devices.

-### Progressive Web App (PWA)
+### Progressive Web App (PWA) & Mobile UX
-Install SyncBoard on your desktop or mobile device for a native-like experience.
-Includes offline detection and update notification services to ensure you're always on the latest version.
+- **Native-Like Experience**: Install SyncBoard on your desktop or mobile device.
+Includes offline detection and update services.
+- **Responsive Command Center**: Fully optimized mobile navigation with a premium glassmorphic side panel for board management and settings.
+- **Adaptive Toolbar**: The editor toolbar intelligently wraps and adapts to small screens, ensuring full functionality on any device.

 ### Integrated Metrics
 Stay on top of your content with real-time text analysis: